Exploring Nevada’s Valley Of Fire State Park

-Can you believe that natural beauty this awesome sits just an easy hour’s drive outside crowded, glitzy, FLAT Las Vegas???
+Can you believe that this natural beauty sits just an easy hour’s drive outside crowded, glitzy, FLAT Las Vegas???

 Something else I never realized: the view flying into Vegas is amazing!
 How did I not know that before?!